Technical Working Group on Gas Cooled Reactors

 The Technical Working Group on Gas Cooled Reactors (TWG-GCR) is a continuing working group whose purpose is to advise the IAEA on promoting the exchange of technical information in the field of gas cooled reactors.
 Created in 1978, the group promotes international cooperation related the development of gas-cooled reactors for electricity and process heat applications.
 The latter involve high-temperature applications such as hydrogen production and low-temperature applications such as seawater desalination and district heating.

-The TWG-GCR currently includes participants from the following countries:
+The TWG-GCR currently includes participants from the following countries and organizations:

 The role of the IAEA in this regard is to coordinate efforts of Member States to facilitate the development of gas-cooled reactors of various types by taking a systematic approach to the identification and development of key enabling technologies to achieve the highest safety levels, competitive economics and reliability and by addressing common technological issues that could facilitate their deployment.

 23th Meeting of the Technical Working Group on Gas Cooled Reactors, 05-07 March 2013, IAEA, Vienna, Austria

 22nd Meeting of the Technical Working Group on Gas Cooled Reactors, 28 March - 01 April 2011, IAEA, Vienna, Austria

 21st Meeting of the Technical Working Group on Gas Cooled Reactors, 10 - 13 February 2009, IAEA, Vienna, Austria

 Please contact NENP Technology Development Section - Contact Point if you have any questions.